 The AIDA model of the sales funnel — Attention-Interest-Desire-Action — has served merchants for over a century, giving them a reliable framework to understand their customer’s journey throughout the sales process.
 However, in modern times, especially in response to the rise of ecommerce, that four-step model seems to be cut short.

 While Lewis’s initial four steps remain relevant today, his model disregards the importance of the post-sale period.
-Nowadays, it’s better to adopt a fifth stage after the sale to elicit reviews, reach new customers, rectify sales issues, and help encourage previous customers to travel through the funnel again.
+Nowadays, it’s better to adopt a fifth stage during the after the sale experience to elicit reviews, reach new customers, rectify sales issues, and help encourage previous customers to travel through the funnel again.

 So, we’d like the take the AIDA model and make it AIDAP, adding in a new, “Post Sale” stage.
 Here’s everything you need to know about tailoring your content strategy once the purchase has been finished.

 Just because you sold something doesn’t mean you can stop selling.
 Your goals for the Post Sale stage are about laying the groundwork for more sales in the future.
 Each of the four goals below acts as a long-term strategy to satisfy old customers and attract new ones, even months down the line.